Arashi20/ABAP-Shortcuts/README.md

 # ABAP Shortcuts

 Here I will post useful ABAP methods, BAPIs, and other shortcuts.
-For example:

-- File uploads
-- CDS Views
-- Eclipse Shortcuts